julelang/manual/src/std/jule-sema.md

 ```
 Returns type alias by identifier\.
 Returns nil if not exist any type alias in this identifier\.

 Lookups by import way such as identifier selection\.
-Just lookups non\-bind defines\.
+Just lookups non\-external defines\.

 ### FindStruct
 ```jule
 fn FindStruct(mut *self, name: str, _: bool): &Struct
 ```
-Returns struct by identifier and bind state\.
+Returns struct by identifier and external state\.
 Returns nil if not exist any struct in this identifier\.

 Lookups by import way such as identifier selection\.
-Just lookups non\-bind defines\.
+Just lookups non\-external defines\.

 ### FindFunc
 ```jule
 fn FindFunc(mut *self, name: str, _: bool): &Func
 ```
-Returns function by identifier and bind state\.
+Returns function by identifier and external state\.
 Returns nil if not exist any function in this identifier\.

 Lookups by import way such as identifier selection\.
-Just lookups non\-bind defines\.
+Just lookups non\-external defines\.

 ### FindTrait
 ```jule